Martin Brothers Painting works only in the Chattanooga area.

 Choosing a Paint Sheen

-Choosing a paint sheen is not hard, it depends on what you like.
+While choosing a paint sheen is not hard, it does depends on what you like.
 Right?

-While evaluating a colors appearance also judge the affect of your preferred paint sheen.
+While evaluating a colors appearance you should also judge the affect of your preferred paint sheen.

 So What is a Sheen and How Do I Choose One

 Sheen is a measurement of a finishes gloss or shininess.
 Paint sheens range from dead flat to high gloss.
 Names can very from manufacturer to manufacturer, but typically there are four categories.

 Here is why you need to consider a sheen wisely.

 This is our second most popular sheen chosen by our customers for walls.